eoctet/Octet.Chat/README.md

 > [!IMPORTANT]
 >
-> - This project is for reference only and is not responsible for any issues.
 > - This project does not provide any models.
 Please obtain the model files yourself and comply with relevant agreements.
 > - Please do not use this project for illegal purposes, including but not limited to commercial use, profit-making use, or use that violates Chinese laws and regulations.
 > - Any legal liability arising from the use of this project shall be borne by the user, and this project shall not bear any legal liability.